Updated 11 April 2026

 Every credible data point on the cost of technical debt, aggregated from CISQ, McKinsey, Stripe, DORA, Deloitte, and academic research.
 One page.
 Properly cited.
 The reference you link to when someone asks “how do we know tech debt is expensive?”

-Annual US tech debt cost
+Accumulated US tech debt

 CISQ, 2022